vitor-dornela/vitor-dornela/README.md

 ![Blue Simple LinkedIn Banner](https://github.com/vitor-dornela/vitor-dornela/assets/149430048/4695e439-7026-486b-b111-3cb39d5f7a54)

 ## 👋 Hi there, welcome!
-I am Vitor - a highly motivated and skilled individual with Brazilian and Italian citizenships.
-I am currently pursuing my Technologist in Systems Analysis & Development at the prestigious Faesa University Center, and have also studied electrical engineering at UFES.
+I am Vitor - a highly motivated and skilled individual with Brazilian and Italian citizenship.
+I am currently pursuing my Technologist in Systems Analysis & Development at the prestigious Faesa University Center, and have also studied electrical engineering at UFES and TH Köln in Germany.
 I reside in the beautiful city of Vitória in Espirito Santo, Brazil.

 ## 🌱 Skill tree